 McQuay Stables was a state-of-the-art Reining and Hunter & Jumper training, sales and breeding facility located in Tioga, Texas, the heart of North Texas horse country.
-The facility consists of three properties that house approximately two-hundred horses, with an average of eighty in training at all times.
-The program is divided into three divisions: Breeding, Reining, and Hunters & Jumpers.
-Each division has their own dedicated staff, which in addition to the office staff, average a total of twenty employees.
+The facility consisted of three properties that housed approximately two-hundred horses, with an average of eighty in training at all times.
+The program was divided into three divisions: Breeding, Reining, and Hunters & Jumpers.
+Each division had their own dedicated staff, which in addition to the office staff, averaged a total of twenty employees.

 Legendary to the industry, NRHA Hall of Famers Tim and Colleen McQuay, have played an integral part in shaping the Reining horse industry into what we see it as today, as well as making measurable contributions to the Hunter & Jumper world.
 Three Million Dollar rider Tim was the NRHA leading money earner for an incredible eleven years, along with being a two time World Equestrian Games Gold medalist.
 Their daughter, Two Million Dollar Rider and also World Equestrian Games Gold Medalist, NRHA Hall of Famer Mandy, is married to NRHA Million Dollar Rider and USEF Rider of the Year, Tom McCutcheon.
 They have two children, Cade, who is now an NRHA Professional as well, and Carlee, who enjoys showing both the Hunters and Jumpers and the Reiners.

-McQuay Stables is the final resting place of both renowned Hall of Fame Stallion and Seven Million Dollar Sire, Colonels Smoking Gun (Gunner), and legendary Hall of Fame Six Million Dollar Sire, Hollywood Dun It, both vital parts of McQuay history.
-A strong line-up of current stallions at McQuay Stables also includes Yellow Jersey, Hollywoodstinseltown, Smart And Shiney, Gunners Tinseltown, Dun Gotta Gun, and Mister Nicadual, now located at Tom McCutcheon Reining Horses.
+McQuay Stables is the final resting place of both renowned Hall of Fame Stallion and Ten Million Dollar Sire, Colonels Smoking Gun (Gunner), and legendary Hall of Fame Six Million Dollar Sire, Hollywood Dun It, both vital parts of McQuay history.
+A strong line-up of current stallions stood by McQuay Stables also includes Yellow Jersey, Hollywoodstinseltown, Smart And Shiney, Gunners Tinseltown, and Mister Nicadual, now located at Tom McCutcheon Reining Horses.

 Tim and Colleen McQuay were married in 1973 and established McQuay Stables.
 Having grown up in different disciplines (Colleen in the Hunters and Jumpers and Tim in the Western and Rodeo world), their business began as a multipurpose training and teaching facility.